jjw24/DevOpsTooling/AMIFinder/README.md

 Anything you can do wih AWS PowerShell tool, you will be able to do via this Wox plugin.
 The beauty is that you can assign shortcut to the plugin so you can do something like open Wox quicklaunch interface and type in 'launch-ec2' and it will run the scripts to do their thing.
 No need to open PowerShell, quick and easy.
 For the technical minded users, they can tweak the PS scripts that the plugin runs, and for the non-technical minded users, they do not need to deal with any scripting or code, just use keyboard shortcuts to get things spun up in AWS.

-*For now, the plugin will do the below:
+*For now, the plugin will demonstrate the below:

 What does this plugin do?
 =========================